MicrosoftDocs/winrt-api/windows.gaming.input/rawgamecontroller_getswitchkind_1074485771.md

 ## -param switchIndex

-The index in the raw game controller's switch array of the switch whose type we are querying.
+The index in the raw game controller's switch array of the switch whose type you are querying.

 ## -returns